-Simon Guillebaud [pronounced: Gilbo (as in Bilbo Baggins] is a missionary who is founder and director of Great Lakes Outreach: a UK charity which operates in Burundi, Congo, Rwanda and Uganda.
-He is a writer, author and internationally recognised conference speaker.
+Simon Guillebaud [pronounced: Gilbo (as in Bilbo Baggins] is a veteran missionary who founded Great Lakes Outreach (GLO) - and is now their International Director.
+GLO is a UK charity which operates in Burundi, Congo, Rwanda and Uganda.
+He is a prolific author, blogger and vlogger, and internationally recognised conference speaker.

 Simon was born in early 1973 in Cuckfield, West Sussex.
 It was a time when Slade was Number One in the UK charts with "Cum On Feel the Noize" - a song which remained in poll position for 4 weeks.
 1

 Cuckfield was a large market town 13 miles north of Brighton on the South Coast, its name was thought to have originated with the cuckoo which the village now has embraced as its emblem and the local pub depicts on its hanging signage!
 2 With his mum being a believer Simon had a Christian upbringing although his father didn't find faith until his forties.

 An International Upbringing: